DanRehberg/CS462_Assignments/P2_Info.md

 This assignment is worth **100 points**:
 - 70 points for completing the *New Tasks*
 	- Tangent vector correct and passed out of all vertex shaders
-   	- Bitangent vector computed correctly and pass out of all vertex shaders
+   	- Bitangent vector computed correctly and passed out of all vertex shaders
    	- TBN matrix used to correctly modify norms
 - 20 points for completing the *Old Tasks*
 	- All fragments tasks completed again for each shader